-Work-in-Progress seminars allow members of the Kellogg scholarly community to gather valuable, in-depth input on current research through an interdisciplinary discussion of their projects.
-Begun in 2013 to advance the work of Kellogg visiting fellows, the small, focused sessions are now open as well to faculty fellows, distinguished research affiliates, and dissertation year fellows seeking constructive critique of new scholarship.
+Work-in-Progress Seminars allow members of the Kellogg scholarly community to gather valuable, in-depth input on current research through an interdisciplinary discussion of their projects.
+Begun in 2013, the small, focused sessions are open to faculty fellows, visiting fellows, distinguished research affiliates, and dissertation year fellows seeking constructive critique of new scholarship.

 Guidelines for presenters, discussants, and participants can be found here.